coshinen/blog/pages/quotes.md

 > * It's very attractive to the libertarian viewpoint if we can explain it
 > properly.
 I'm better with code than with words though.

-> Raymond Fowler, The Thin Blue Line, Series 1 Episode 4, Rag Week:
-> * When I was at college I suffered from the curious delusion, that I was there
-> to study.

 > Carl Jung, [C.G.
 Jung Letters, Vol. 1: 1906-1950, Page 33](https://carljungdepthpsychologysite.blog/2020/02/08/carl-jung-i-am-afraid-that-the-mere-fact-of-my-presence-takes-you-away-from-yourself/){:target="_blank"}:
 > * Who looks outside dreams; who looks inside awakes.